arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/3-SparkMigration.md

 ### Transfer the FlightStats Jupyter notebook

-1. Switch back to the SSH session running on the Cloudera virtual machine.
+1. Switch back to the SSH session running on the MapR virtual machine.

 1. Move to the apps/reports folder.